CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 ### Exceptions

-Exceptions in Python are handled with try-except blocks.
-See the following code for one example:
+Exceptions in Python are handled using try-except blocks.
+See the following code as an example:

 ```
 >>> def function():